JackSzwergold/Writing/Shadows, Shapes and Sand.md

-# Shadows, Shapes & Sand (Jumping Off of the Boardwalk into the Sand)
+# Shadows, Shapes and Sand
+## Jumping Off of the Boardwalk into the Sand

 By Jack Szwergold, May 21, 2015